brantheeman/brantheeman/README.md

 - 👋 Hi, I’m @brantheeman
-- 👀 I’m interested in mostly game development and cloud computing
+- 👀 I’m interested in mostly game development
 - 🌱 I’m currently learning Java and C++
 - 💞️ I’m looking to collaborate on all game ideas, as well as front end web development.
 - 📫 How to reach me https://www.linkedin.com/in/brandan-p-267549114/